Healogics Data Privacy and Protection Policy

 8 Data Protection Impact Assessment (DPIA)

-A DPIA should be conducted (and findings discussed with your division data manager) when implementing major system or business change programs involving the Processing of Personal Data including:
+A DPIA should be conducted, in collaboration with the DPO (and findings discussed with the Information Governance Senior Management Team) when implementing major system or business change programs involving the Processing of Personal Information including:

 - use of new technologies (programs, systems or processes), or changing technologies (programs, systems or processes);

-- large scale Processing of Sensitive Data; and
+- large scale Processing of Special Categories of Personal Data; and

 - large scale, systematic monitoring of a publicly accessible area.